intoxstudio/restrict-user-access/readme.txt

 * Restrict User Access data in your database will be updated automatically.
 It is highly recommended to backup this data before updating the plugin.

 == Changelog ==

+= 0.16 =

+* Added: ability to manage more level capabilities
+* Added: better support for RTL languages
+* Added: restrictions now work for password protected posts
+* Added: wordpress 4.8 support
+* Fixed: special characters in translations of conditions
+* Fixed: post type conditions with no titles
+* Fixed: clear user capability cache when its level memberships change
+* Fixed: do not show levels when editing network user profile

 = 0.15 =